cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/select.md

 ::doc-component-demo
 ---
-title: Condensed
+title: Small
 demo: '#examples/select/condensed.vue'
 ---
-Selects can be displayed in a smaller and more compact way using the `condensed` prop.
+Selects can be displayed in a smaller and more compact way using the `size` prop with the `sm` value.
 ::

 ::doc-component-demo